Harpers Ferry, West Virginia: 1700s

-Robert Harper

-Robert Harper, from whom the town takes its name, was born in 1718 in Oxford Township near Philadelphia, Pennsylvania.
+Robert Harper, from whom the town takes its name, was born in 1718 in Oxford Township, Pennsylvania, now part of Philadelphia.
 Since he was a builder, Harper was asked by a group of Quakers in 1747 to build a meeting house in the Shenandoah Valley near the present site of Winchester, Virginia.
-Traveling through Maryland on his way to the Shenandoah Valley, Harper—who was also a millwright—realized the potential of the latent waterpower from the Shenandoah and Potomac Rivers at an easily accessible location.
+Traveling through Maryland on his way to the Shenandoah Valley, Harper—who was also a millwright—realized the potential of the latent waterpower from the Shenandoah and Potomac Rivers at their confluence.
 He paid Stephens 30 guineas for his squatting rights to the ferry, since the land actually belonged to Lord Fairfax.

 Harper then purchased 126 acre of land from Lord Fairfax in 1751.
-In 1761, the Virginia General Assembly granted him the right to establish and maintain a ferry across the Potomac, even though a ferry had already been functioning since before Harper arrived.
+In 1761, the Virginia General Assembly granted him the right to establish and maintain a ferry across the Potomac.
 In 1763, the Virginia General Assembly established the town of "Shenandoah Falls at Mr. Harpers Ferry."
-Harper died in October 1782 and is buried in the Harper Cemetery.
+Harper died in October 1782, and is buried in the Harper Cemetery.

-Thomas Jefferson

-On October 25, 1783, Thomas Jefferson visited Harpers Ferry as he was traveling to Philadelphia and passed through Harpers Ferry with his daughter Patsy.
+On October 25, 1783, Thomas Jefferson visited Harpers Ferry as he was traveling to Philadelphia.
 Viewing "the passage of the Potomac through the Blue Ridge" from a rock that is now named for him as Jefferson's Rock, he called the site "perhaps one of the most stupendous scenes in nature" and stated, "This scene is worth a voyage across the Atlantic."
-The town was one of his favorite retreats, and tradition says that much of his Notes on the State of Virginia was written there.
-Jefferson County, in which Harpers Ferry is located was named for him on its creation in 1801.
+The town was one of his favorite retreats, and tradition holds that much of his Notes on the State of Virginia was written there.
+Jefferson County, in which Harpers Ferry is located, was named for him on its creation in 1801.

-George Washington

-George Washington, as president of the Patowmack Company, which was formed to complete river improvements on the Potomac River and its tributaries, traveled to Harpers Ferry during summer 1785 to determine the need for bypass canals.
-Following Washington's familiarity with the area led him to propose the site in 1794 for a new U.S. armory and arsenal, some of his family moved to the area.
-His brother Charles Washington, who founded the nearby Jefferson County, West Virginia town of Charles Town, and his great-great-nephew, Colonel Lewis Washington, who was held hostage during John Brown's raid in 1859, both moved to the area.
+George Washington, as president of the Potomac Company (which was formed to complete river improvements on the Potomac River and its tributaries), traveled to Harpers Ferry during summer 1785 to determine the need for bypass canals.
+Washington's familiarity with the area led him to propose the site in 1794 for a new armory.
+His brother, Charles Washington, who founded nearby Charles Town, and his great-great-nephew, Colonel Lewis Washington, both moved to the area.